java boolean and or: Master Boolean Searches with GroupDocs.Search for Java

 License Acquisition

-Start with a free trial or obtain a temporary license to test all features.
-Consider purchasing a commercial license for full access.
+Start with a free trial license to explore all features.
+For production use, purchase a commercial license to unlock full functionality.

 Basic Initialization and Setup